radius-project/docs/docs/content/reference/limitations.md

 Persistent volumes, which are required to mount an Azure Key Vault or an Azure File Share to a Radius container, are not supported in the current version of Radius.
 This will be addressed in a future release.

-## Environments

-### Only one environment can be configured per Kubernetes cluster

-Today, only one environment can be configured per Kubernetes cluster.
-A "Found existing Radius Kubernetes environment") error will be thrown when trying to create another environment.

-This will be addressed in a future release.

 ## rad CLI

 ### Application and resource names are lower-cased after deployment